Bharia people

 Bharia is one of Dravidian-speaking tribes of Madhya Pradesh in India.
+They are classified as a particularly vulnerable tribal group.
 The Bharias live in Patalkot, which is completely isolated valley some 400 metres below Tamia in Chhindwara district of Madhya Pradesh.
 This valley is the source of Dudhi River.
 Patalkot is totally inaccessible by road and one enters along a footpath only.
-But recently The Madhya Pradesh government established good road inside the Patalkot valley.
+But recently the Madhya Pradesh government established good road inside the Patalkot valley.